xiaoyang-sde/knowledge-base/docs/database-system-concepts/05-storage-management.md

 Extendable hashing copes with changes in database size by splitting and merging buckets as the database grows and shrinks.
 Extendable hashing requires an additional level of indirection, since the system must access the bucket address table before accessing the bucket itself.

 The hash function generates values over $b$-bit binary integers, and the first $i$ bits are used by the table of bucket address.
 The value of $i$ grows and shrinks with the size of the database.
-Several consecutive table entires could point to the same bucket, thus each bucket $j$ has an integer $i_j$ that represents the length of the common hash prefix of its records.
+Several consecutive table entries could point to the same bucket, thus each bucket $j$ has an integer $i_j$ that represents the length of the common hash prefix of its records.

 #### Query and Update